Relationships and Enforced Chastity

 Sometimes couples who've had success with chastity need to pause or stop, and that's completely normal.
 Life changes, stress levels shift, and what once worked beautifully might not fit your current situation.

-Physical or emotional distress*that doesn't resolve with adjustments to timing, devices, or agreements is a clear signal to stop.
-If the wearer is experiencing persistent anxiety, depression, or physical discomfort that proper fit and hygiene can't address, prioritize wellbeing over the dynamic.
+Physical or emotional distress that doesn't resolve with adjustments to timing, devices, or agreements is a clear signal to stop.
+If the wearer is experiencing persistent anxiety, depression, or physical discomfort that proper fit and hygiene can't address, prioritize health and well-being over the dynamic.

 When life gets overwhelming with work stress, family crises, or major changes, it's perfectly healthy to simplify your relationship rather than add complexity.
 Chastity should enhance your connection during good times, not become another source of stress during difficult ones.